andreyponomarevru/musicbox/README.md

 - **Frontend:** React.js (TypeScript)
 - **Backend:** Node.js (TypeScript), PostgreSQL, Nginx

-It is primarily a database-centric app.
-Although designing the database schema was pretty simple, writing different types of queries to provide filtering/sorting/searching/pagination features was a real challenge, so the work with the database took the most time of development.
-Also, I haven't been using any ORM, just raw SQL via `node-postgres`.

 The application runs in four Docker containers:

 - `db-music` (the heart of the app)
 - `api` (Node.js REST API providing all sorts of CRUD operations; the current version of frontend client uses only reading/filtering/sorting/searching capabilities of API, it doesn't modify any data in database)
 - `client` (React.js client, regular SPA)
-- `nginx` (as a reverse proxy; routes requests to `client` and `api` containers)
+- `nginx` (set up as a reverse proxy; routes requests to `client` and `api` containers)

+It is primarily a database-centric app.
+The work with the database (writing different types of queries to provide filtering/sorting/searching/pagination features as well as basic CRUD operations) took the most time of development.
+Also, I haven't been using any ORM, just raw SQL via `node-postgres`.